-1.8 How does your organization address and anticipate any adverse impacts of its programs, offerings, services, and operations?
+1.9 How does your organization address and anticipate any adverse impacts of its programs, offerings, services, and operations?
 What are the key compliance related processes, goals, and measures?

 A Curriculum Review Committee, comprised of faculty, admissions staff and the registrar, meet each semester to review and report on the ongoing status of programs.
 This committee reviews all recommended additions and changes to current programs as well as all recommendations for the termination of programs.
-Since 2003, the college has cancelled four certificate programs due to low enrollment and insufficient business need.
-In this same time period, the college has added one associate degree program, a diploma program, and two certificate programs due largely to community demand, student interest and projected employment needs.
-During this reporting period, the college created three certificate programs and intends to cancel one diploma program due to decreasing demand and enrollment.
-The college reports annually to the South Carolina Technical College System Office on the viability of its programs, including enrollment, graduation, and employment data.
+Since 2003, the college has cancelled five certificate programs and a diploma program due to low enrollment and insufficient business need.
+In this same time period, the college has added one associate degree program, a diploma program, and five certificate programs due largely to community demand, student interest and projected employment needs.
+During this reporting period, the college changed the name of one of its associate degrees as the result of studies on the state level which revealed a lack of clear program description in a more technically active environment.
+At the college level, the Curriculum Review Committee, with input from the faculty and external studies, decided to adopt a college skills course and to add that course as a requirement in every program offered by the college.
+Annually, the college reports to the South Carolina Technical College System Office on the viability of its programs, including enrollment, graduation, and employment data.
 The system office determines appropriate thresholds of enrollment, graduation and employment for program viability; however, the college may choose to cancel a program if demand or funding is expected to decline.

-1.9 How do senior leaders actively support and strengthen the communities in which your organization operates?
-Include how senior leaders determine areas of emphasis for organizational involvement and support, and how senior leaders, faculty and staff, and the organization's students contribute to improving these communities.
+1.10 How do senior leaders actively support and strengthen the communities in which your organization operates?
+Include how senior leaders determine areas of emphasis for organizational involvement and support, and how senior leaders, the workforce, and the organization's students contribute to improving these communities.